CentroEPiaggio/pisa-iit-soft-hand/soft_hand/soft_hand_transmission_interface/README.md

   * `test/urdf/adaptive_synergy_transmission_loader_invalid.urdf`
   * `test/urdf/adaptive_synergy_transmission_loader_minimal.urdf`

+The remaining steps assumes that you work in the `transmission_interface` package.

-4. Patch the transmission loader class with the `getJointElasticFunction()` function.
+4. Edit the transmission loader class with the `getJointElasticFunction()` function as a protected member.
 Add the declaration in `transmission_loader.h`:

 ```
 static ParseStatus getJointElastic(const TiXmlElement& parent_el,